 The temptation of Christ occurred because Satan wanted to gain His soul and thought that the Son of God would accept to obey him.

-Therefore, by those carnal lusts, by which we are unknowing—or unwillingly, entangled, because He had no resemblance to us as to birth.
-However, He was in Himself a true body.
-For He ate, drank, slept, and was even pierced with nails.
-Yet the sin of the body He had only through the power of the flesh.
+Therefore, by those carnal lusts, we are unknowing—or unwillingly, entangled because He had no resemblance to us as to birth.
+However, He was in Himself an actual body.
+He ate, drank, slept, and was even pierced with nails.
+Yet the body’s sin He had only through the power of the flesh.

-He was not stung by the fiery stings of fleshly lust.
-Which arises in us naturally, even without our will.
-But only the appearance of sin tempted Him.
-Through bodily likeness to us.
-Because Temptation of Christ began when He was indeed fulfilling our own and bearing in Himself all human weaknesses.
-It could be believed that He was also subject to the passions.
+He was not stung by the fiery stings of fleshly lust, which arises in us naturally, even without our will.
+But only the appearance of sin tempted Him through bodily likeness to us.
+Because the Temptation of Christ began when He was fulfilling our own and bearing in Himself all human weaknesses, it could be believed that He was also subject to the passions.
 That He also had in His body the weakness of vice and sin.
-The devil tried Him only with those vices with which he had received the first.
-Believing that He too could be carried away in like manner as a man in the others.
-As he had won the first.
-But he could not bring Him also into the second disease.
-Which springs from the first vice, because he was rejected from the first battle.
+The devil tried Him only with the evils he had received the first.
+He believed that He, too, could be carried away like a man in the others as he had won the first.
+But he could not bring Him into the second disease, which springs from the first vice, because he was rejected from the first battle.

 What is a temptation in Christianity?

 Temptation in Christianity often refers to attempting to sin.

 Sin is usually brought about by temptation.
 That is, by a formless thought that presents itself to our mind and is a temptation to sin.
 We ask God not to lead us into temptation.
 We mean temptations that would lead to sin and can lead to corruption.
 But seduction does not always lead to sin.
 Therefore temptation is not sinning.
 Attraction in our language could also be called trial examination.
 To tempt someone is to show them things that would lead them into evil and examine them.